Joshfairhead/Obsidian/README.md

 - Monad saplings (medium notes on a domain)
 - Manad seeds (small notes on a domain)

 **Trancendental is for evergreen notes, it has the following folders:**
 - Evergreen forrest (completed work that won't age)
 - Evergreen saplings (maturing work that won't age)
 - Evergreen seeds (the start of work that wont age)

+Inside the DailyNotes folder I have two notes:
+- Drum (a daily schedule for tracking my capacity)
+- Buffer (chunks of things I can fill time with, tasks I dont wan't distracting me)

+Templates for DailyNotes can be found in the assets folder.
+If were talking about theory of constraints, the daily note acts as the rope.

 ### Conclusion
 Now you know the structure of my digital brain.
 May it's memes spread.